libffcv/ffcv/README.md

 <li><b><a href="TODO">Offload compute to the CPU</a></b>: offload compute, like <a href="TODO">normalization</a> or <a href="">other augmentations</a>, onto the CPU.</li>
 <!-- <li>Optimized memory allocation: No hassle memory management.</li> -->
 </ul>
+This list is limited to what <code>ffcv</code> offers in data loading; check out guides like <a href="">the PyTorch performance guide</a> for more ways to speed up training.

 ## ImageNet